Schedule triggers

 Review or remove access

-Users who do not have access will not see the Set Schedule option.
+Users who do not have access won't see the Set schedule option.

-- Write actions configured to run without user confirmation can be used in scheduled agent runs.
-This ensures that only safe actions can be performed in the background.
+Write tools configured to run without user confirmation can be used in scheduled agent runs.
+This ensures that only safe tools can be performed in the background.

-- To change the configuration, go to Actions → Action pack → Configuration → Enable actions → Edit settings → Agents → Run without user confirmation and select Yes.
+To change the configuration, go to Tools → Tools → Configuration → Enable tools → Edit settings → Agents → Run without user confirmation and select Yes.

-- By default, read-only actions run without user confirmation.
-Some actions using LLM to predict inputs always ask for confirmation to ensure accuracy.
+By default, read-only tools run without user confirmation.
+Some tools using LLM to predict inputs always ask for confirmation to ensure accuracy.

-- Any Agent Creator can configure agents to run on a schedule, while only the users with Scheduled Triggers permissions can schedule agents.
+Any agent creator can configure an agent to run on a schedule, but only users with scheduled trigger access can activate scheduled runs.

 - A maximum of 10 active background agents can be scheduled per user.

-- For privacy and security, agents running in the background can use only the actions that are configured to auto-run.
+For privacy and security, background agents can use only the tools or app capabilities that your admins have allowed to run without user confirmation.